argussecurity/ansible-mesos-dns/README.md

 ansible-mesos-dns
 =========

 Ansible role for installing and configuring mesos-dns in the cluster.
-Can choose either `server` or `client` setup.
+Can choose either `server` (NOT MAINTAINED, at the moment) or `client` setup.

 Mesos-dns is deployed on Marathon, assuming it is run on Mesos master machine.